elba7r/system/erpnext/docs/user/manual/en/introduction/getting-started-with-erpnext.md

 ### 2\.
 Start a Free Account at revaluesoft.com

-Revaluesoft.com is managed by the organization (Frappe) that publishes ERPNext.
+Revaluesoft.com is managed by the organization (Revalue) that publishes Revalue.
 You can start with your own account by [signing up on the website](https://revaluesoft.com>).

-You can also decide to host your application at erpnext.com by buying the hosting plans.
+You can also decide to host your application at revaluesoft.com.com by buying the hosting plans.
 This way you support the organization that develops and improves Revalue.
 You also get one-to-one functional (usage) support with the hosting plans.